conan-io/docs/reference/conanfile/methods/deploy.rst

     **Best practices**

     - Only "binary" package artifacts can be deployed, copying from the ``self.package_folder``.
 It is not recommended to try to copy only from the package folder, not other folders.
     - The ``deploy()`` method is intended for final, production deployment or installation of binaries in the machine, extracting them out of Conan.
-It is not intended for normal development operations, not intended to build Conan packages against deployed binaries.
-The recommendation is to build against packages in teh Conan cache.
+It is not intended for normal development operations, nor to build Conan packages against deployed binaries.
+The recommendation is to build against packages in the Conan cache.
     - The ``self.deploy_folder`` should only be used from the ``deploy()`` method, not any other method should use it.